probabilityfilter/probabilityfilter.github.io/_posts/2018-03-25-Rect to Sphere.md

 ax.plot_wireframe(x, y, z, rstride=10, cstride=10, color="b", alpha=0.1)
 ```

-Combining the 3D representation of data and the spherical grid will in this beautiful plot:
+Combining the 3D representation of data and the spherical grid will produce this beautiful plot:
 ![Spherical](/img/RectToSphere/Spherical coordinates.JPG "Random Data"){: .center-block :}

 One thing to note here - notice the bunching up of points on the north and south pole?!